colbystout/colbystout/README.md

 # Welcome to my GitHub! :wave:

-## My name is Colby Stout, a Data Analyst from central Indiana.
+## My name is Colby Stout, a Housing Researcher and Data Analyst from central Indiana.

 After a long run working in creative arts and media, I became interested in analytics in early 2021.
 I discovered I really loved cleaning data and organizing visuals in Microsoft Excel.
 From there, I haven't stopped learning and honing my craft.

+Currently, I serve as a research analyst for Bright MLS.

 ## Tools I Use: